 The Psychology Department faculty and staff continue to produce cutting edge research.
-Read below for learn more about our research labs.
+Read below to learn more about our research labs.

 Anxiety and Depression Research Center

-Specializes in basic and applied research of anxiety, mood, and affect dysregulation disorders.
-Current research includes investigations of novel treatment approaches for anxiety and depression, biomarkers in anxiety disorders and chronic disease (asthma), fear extinction mechanisms of exposure therapy, and mediators and moderators in individuals with affective dysregulations, including non-suicidal self-injury.
+The Anxiety and Depression Research Center specializes in basic and applied research of anxiety, mood, and affect dysregulation disorders.
+Current research includes investigations of novel treatment approaches for anxiety and depression, biomarkers in anxietydisorders and chronic disease (asthma), fear extinction mechanisms of exposure therapy, and mediators and moderators in individuals with affective dysregulations, including non-suicidal self-injury.

 Family Health and Development Lab

 The Family Health and Development Lab conducts research with children and families.
 The goal of this work is to better understand how families get along from day to day and how family functioning is related to family members' mental health and well-being.